boog9/decoder-poc/README.md

   --mode class --label
 ```

-Use `--draw-court=false` to hide the court polygon.
+Use `--draw-court=false` to hide the court polygon and
+`--no-draw-court-lines` to omit internal lines.

 `--roi-json` accepts either a single polygon `{ "polygon": [...] }` or a `court.json` file with per-frame polygons (the polygon from the first frame is used).